 Who is this for?

 This guide is for trusts who have an electronic patient record system (EPR) already in place and want to realise the transformational opportunities it presents.
 It focuses on the role of the board in leading these changes.
-In December 2022, NHS England estimated that 181/211 trusts in England had some form of EPR and it is expected that at least 90% of trusts will have implemented an EPR by December 2023.
+In December 2022, NHS England estimated that over 85% of trusts in England had some form of EPR and set a target for EPRs to be implemented in at least 90% of trusts by December 2023.

 A well implemented and optimised EPR improves patient safety, staff satisfaction, patient flow and data quality.
 But this can only be achieved with continuous optimisation and investment.
 A poor EPR implementation, followed by a lack of investment in its ongoing development, can frustrate staff and create disillusionment.
 This in turn leads to poor usage and unsafe workarounds.
 In time this will negatively impact productivity and result in substandard data informing clinical decision making.

 If you are part of an integrated care system (ICS) looking to share or align EPRs across a number of organisations, this guide will also help you consider issues of convergence, scale and shared governance.
 It does not address procurement and implementation.
 Please see our previous leadership guides for content and case studies that explore these areas.

 The starting point for the chief executive is to really understand what the organisational needs are.
 Basically, you want to optimise care for patients and make things as easy as possible for clinicians, and so my role is really about specifying the functionality and what’s really important and making sure there’s a line of sight to that.Chief Executive Officer, Berkshire Healthcare NHS Foundation Trust

 This guide is based on interviews with clinical and operational digital leaders who have told us how their board has supported the ongoing development of their EPR.
 It is supplemented by conversations with board members from trusts which have already gone some way to optimising their EPR, along with a review of key literature.